junxit/us-congress-bills-117/bill.md

 - **(1)** in the heading, by striking “subcommittee” and inserting “working group”;
 - **(2)** in subsection (a)—
-  - **(A)** in paragraph (1), by striking “Joint Subcommittee on Ocean Science and Technology of the National Science and Technology Council shall coordinate Federal activities on ocean acidification and” and insert “Subcommittee shall”;
+  - **(A)** in paragraph (1), by striking “Joint Subcommittee on Ocean Science and Technology of the National Science and Technology Council shall coordinate Federal activities on ocean acidification and establish” and insert “Subcommittee shall establish and maintain”;
   - **(B)** in paragraph (2), by striking “Wildlife Service,” and inserting “Wildlife Service, the Bureau of Ocean Energy Management, the Environmental Protection Agency, the Department of Agriculture, the Department of State, the Department of Energy, the Department of the Navy, the National Park Service, the Bureau of Indian Affairs, the National Institute of Standards and Technology, the Smithsonian Institution,”; and
   - **(C)** in paragraph (3), in the heading, by striking “Chairman” and inserting “Chair”;
 - **(3)** in subsection (b)—